tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 The ${PULL_REQUEST_USER...} contains information about the user who issued the event.
 Who commented it, who rejected it, who approved it...

+You may want to use [Violation Comments to Stash plugin](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+Stash+Plugin) and/or [StashNotifier plugin](https://wiki.jenkins-ci.org/display/JENKINS/StashNotifier+Plugin) to report results back to Stash.

 ## Developer instructions
 Prerequisites: